ebrahim02-ag/neural-style-transfer/README.md

-A replication of the neural style transfer using pytorch.
+Neural style transfer using pytorch.

 - Add your images to the "images" folder.
 - Run the cells in main.ipynb to make your own style transfers.